kentlouisetonino/baseshift/README.md

 <br />

-> - A CLI application for converting number systems.
+> - A CLI tool for converting number systems.

 > - This will support binary, decimal, octal, and hexadecimal systems.